Wall donations refunded or shifted to non-profit effort

 FORT LAUDERDALE, Fla.
 (AP) — A Florida man says people who contributed more than $20 million online to help build a wall along the southern U.S. border can get refunds or shift their support to a new nonprofit effort.

-Air Force veteran and triple amputee Brian Kolfage says on the GoFundMe page he started to raise money for President Donald Trump’s wall that the nonprofit endeavor will be more successful.
-The message tells donors they can get a refund if they do nothing or direct their donation to the nonprofit.
+Air Force veteran and triple amputee Brian Kolfage, 37, says on the GoFundMe page he started in December to raise money for President Donald Trump’s wall that the nonprofit endeavor will be more successful.
+The message tells donors they can get a refund if they do nothing or they can redirect their donation to the nonprofit.

+“There is a lot of work ahead of us, but this has never deterred me in the past.
+With the help of our highly experienced team, and your support, we will make this work!”
+Kolfage wrote.
+“I will personally not take a penny of compensation from these donations.”

 So far, about 339,000 people have contributed.
-The new nonprofit is called We Build The Wall Inc. Kolfage says he hopes to raise $1 billion.
+The new nonprofit is called We Build The Wall Inc. and Kolfage says he hopes to raise $1 billion.

-According to his website , Kolfage was severely wounded in a 2004 rocket attack at an Iraq air base.

 Most Read Nation & World Stories